FAQs

 The Champlain Parkway Project will provide improved bicycle and pedestrian facilities along the entire corridor.

-A new shared-use path will be constructed running north-south, connecting the existing path at Home Avenue to Kilburn Street.
-The new path will run along the east side of the new Parkway alignment to Lakeside Avenue, continuing along the north side of Lakeside Avenue to Pine Street and extending along the west side of Pine Street to Kilburn Avenue.
-Bike lanes will be installed along Pine Street between Kilburn Street and Main Street, and shared lane pavement markings will be included along Pine Street throughout the rest of the project corridor.
+As part of the initial contract, a new shared-use path has been constructed which runs north-south, connecting the existing path at Home Avenue to Kilburn Street.
+The new path runs along the east side of the new Parkway alignment to Lakeside Avenue, and continues along the north side of Lakeside Avenue to Pine Street and extends along the west side of Pine Street to Kilburn Avenue.
+Shared lane pavement markings were included along the Champlain Parkway, Lakeside Avenue, and Pine Street throughout the project limits of the initial contract.
+As part of the final contract, bike lanes will be installed along Pine Street between Kilburn Street and Maple Street, and shared lane pavement markings will be included along Pine Street from Maple Street to Main Street.

-In addition, a new shared-use path will be constructed between U.S. Route 7 (Shelburne Street) near the I-189 off-ramp and Pine Street near South Crest Drive.
+In addition, a new shared-use path was constructed between U.S. Route 7 (Shelburne Street) near the I-189 off-ramp and Pine Street near South Crest Drive as part of the initial contract.

-New continuous and ADA-compliant sidewalks will be installed along Pine Street throughout the project corridor with a connection to the Parkway alignment along the south side of Lakeside Avenue.
-Several unsignalized intersections along Pine Street including at Howard Street, Marble Avenue, and Kilburn Street will feature raised crosswalks that will serve to reduce traffic speeds by providing a visually contrasting pavement surface and improving the visibility of pedestrians.
+New continuous and ADA-compliant sidewalks were installed along Pine Street between Lakeside Avenue and Kilburn Street with a connection to the Parkway alignment along the south side of Lakeside Avenue.
+Several unsignalized intersections along Pine Street at Howard Street, Marble Avenue, and Kilburn Street now feature raised crosswalks which serve to reduce traffic speeds by providing a visually contrasting pavement surface and improving the visibility of pedestrians.
+As part of the final contract, new continuous and ADA-compliant sidewalks will be installed along the remaining portion of Pine Street between Kilburn Street and Main Street.

-Traffic signals will be upgraded along the new Parkway alignment at Home Avenue, Flynn Avenue, Sears Lane and Lakeside Avenue and along Pine Street at Lakeside Avenue, Maple Street, King Street, and Main Street.
-All new and upgraded traffic signals will include an exclusive pedestrian phase with WALK signals, giving pedestrians a safe time to cross when vehicular traffic is stopped.
-In addition, this project will install an additional mid-block crossing with user-activated rectangular rapid flashing beacons along Pine Street between Locust and Howard Streets, Howard and Marble Streets, and Kilburn and Maple Streets.
+Traffic signals were installed at the new intersections of the Champlain Parkway at Home Avenue, Flynn Avenue, Sears Lane and Lakeside Avenue and upgraded at the intersection of Pine Street and Lakeside Avenue.
+Traffic signals will be installed at the intersections of Pine Street at Maple Street and King Street and upgraded at the intersection of Pine Street at Main Street.
+All new traffic signals will include an exclusive pedestrian phase with WALK signals, giving pedestrians a safe time to cross when vehicular traffic is stopped.
+In addition, this project installed an additional mid-block crossing with user-activated rectangular rapid flashing beacons along Pine Street between Howard and Marble Streets.

 The intersections at the northern end of Pine Street cannot accommodate the amount of traffic on Pine Street today.
 How will the Maple Street and King Street intersections be able to function with the addition of 1,400 vehicles per day resulting from the Champlain Parkway?

-Today the intersections are inefficiently controlled by four-way stop signs meaning all vehicles approaching these intersections must stop.
-Traffic signals will be installed at the unsignalized intersections of Pine Street at Maple Street and Pine Street at King Street during Phase 2.
+The existing intersections are inefficiently controlled by four-way stop signs meaning all vehicles approaching these intersections must stop.
+Traffic signals will be installed at the unsignalized intersections of Pine Street at Maple Street and Pine Street at King Street during the Final Contract.
 Signalizing these intersections will increase the capacity, therefore, reducing delay and alleviating congestion at these locations.
 With these upgrades in place, these intersections will operate more efficiently, and the level of service will improve in accordance with the VTrans’ Level of Service Policy.

 Why not provide park-and-ride lots on the periphery of the city and improve public transportation rather than construct the Champlain Parkway?